-When people come to mediation, especially in the cases of divorce, we always keep in mind that both of them are telling “the truth.”
+When people come to mediation, especially in the cases of divorce, I always keep in mind that both of them are telling “the truth.”

 So why the quotation marks?

-Well, my co-mediator and I approach working with our clients with the baseline belief that we are listening to “the truth,” insofar as attaining “the truth” is possible in the arena of personal and intimate relationships.
-So while we believe what we hear, we know that “the truths” of our clients come through the filters of their individual perceptions and biases.
+Well, I approach working with my clients with the baseline belief that I am listening to “the truth,” insofar as attaining “the truth” is possible in the arena of personal and intimate relationships.
+So while I believe what I hear, I know that “the truths” of my clients come through the filters of their individual perceptions and biases.
 This is important in many ways.

 First, everyone wants to be heard.

 And third, everyone deserves respect.

 Now this doesn’t mandate that the other person agree with those “truths,” nor does it require that I as your mediator facilitate a conversation based on a particular “set of facts.”
 In fact, I regularly find myself validating both “truths” and reminding my clients that perceptions differ.